top of page

 How does a Brunel Medical School Look At The UCAT?

-Brunel Medical School UCAT Cut-Off 2023 for 2024 Entry: Applicants are ranked according to their UCAT Score.
+Applicants are ranked according to their UCAT Score.
 No prior data is available.
+There is no Brunel UCAT Cut Off Score.

-Selection criteria for a Brunel Medicine Interview:
+Selection Criteria for a Brunel Medicine Interview:

 Interviews are scheduled in accordance with UCAT score, academic ranking, personal statement and reference.
 The timing of the interview will not influence the likelihood of being offered a place.

-SJT Band 4 = Rejection
+SJT Band 4 = Rejection.

 BMAT